 Are helmets required?
 Although helmets are not required, they are strongly recommended.

 Can I go to more than one pit stop?
-Yes, you can definitely go to more than one pit stop!
+Yes, in fact we encourage you to attend more than one pit stop if you can!
 During registration, you will be asked to choose one pit stop.
 The pit stop you registered for is where you must pick up your free t-shirt.
 The pit stop manager will have a list with your name on it.
 It is not transferable.
 We encourage you to visit other pit stops to enjoy the entertainment, food, drinks and the company of other bicyclists.

 What will be happening at the pit stops?

 Each pit stop is different!
 They will all have food, drinks, raffles, speakers and some have entertainment and much more.
 You will also pick up your free t-shirt at the pit stop you choose during registration.
 For details on each pit stop, you may contact the pit stop manager listed on the Bike to Work Day pit stop.

 What are the commuter convoys?

 The Washington Area Bicyclist Association organizes more than 20 commuter convoys led by experienced bicycle commuters.
 They all have different start locations.
 Many end in downtown DC but not all.
 The convoy leaders start promptly from the starting location, so please arrive early or on time.
 Feel free to join the convoy en route if it’s more convenient.
 Convoy routes and leader contact information are posted on the Bike to Work Day website.

 Where do the commuter convoys start and end?